bolzon/ms-superheroes/README.md

 - username that triggered the action
 - timestamp of the action

-It's also possible clients to connect to server via [socket.io](https://socket.io/docs/) to listen for audit events.
+It's also possible clients to connect to server via [socket.io](https://socket.io/docs/) to listen for audit events as `auditEvent`.

+All connected clients should receive each audit events.

 # Author